WireCell/wire-cell-toolkit/clus/docs/Facade_Cluster_API.md

 The `Facade_Cluster` class is part of the WireCell Point Cloud namespace and provides a high-level interface for working with clusters of 3D points and blobs in particle detector data analysis.
 It acts as a facade over a PC (Point Cloud) tree, giving semantics to what would otherwise be simple nodes.

 ## Key Features

+### Point Cloud Management
-- 2D and 3D point cloud management
+- Supports both 2D and 3D point clouds
+- Provides k-d tree functionality for efficient spatial queries
+- Manages collections of blobs (groups of points) within the cluster

+### Spatial Operations
+- Distance calculations between points and clusters
+- Finding nearest neighbors and points within a radius
+- Calculation of geometric properties (center, PCA axes)
+- Convex hull computation
+- Hough transformations for direction finding

+### Graph Operations
+- Supports creation and manipulation of cluster graphs
+- Implements Dijkstra's shortest path algorithm
+- Provides connectivity analysis between blobs

+### Time-Based Analysis
+- Manages time-slice based organization of blobs
-- Spatial operations and queries
+- Supports time-ordered operations and queries
-- Graph-based analysis
-- Time-based clustering
-- Geometric analysis
+- Tracks temporal relationships between points and blobs

 ## Complete API Reference